 The Company has operating leases for its current corporate offices, laboratory space, manufacturing facility, and dedicated space in a vivarium in South San Francisco, California, as well as for an additional facility in South San Francisco that the Company plans to use for corporate offices, laboratories and manufacturing.
-Rent expense, which is recognized on a straight-line basis over the term of each lease, was \$2.6 million and \$0.6 million for the three months ended March 31, 2022 and 2021, respectively.
-The total cash paid for operating leases included in the operating cash flows was \$0.6 million and \$0.4 million for the three months ended March 31, 2022 and 2021, respectively.
-The weighted-average remaining lease term was 11.5 years for the corporate office, laboratory space leases, and additional facility as of March 31, 2022.
-The weighted-average discount rate was 8.8% as of March 31, 2022.
+Rent expense, which is recognized on a straight-line basis over the term of each lease, was \$2.8 million and \$8.2 million for the three and nine months ended September 30, 2022, respectively, and \$0.7 million and \$1.9 million for the three and nine months ended September 30, 2021, respectively.
+The total cash received for operating leases included in the operating cash flows was \$6.6 million, inclusive of \$9.5 million of cash received related to tenant improvement allowance reimbursement less \$2.9 million of rent payments, for the nine months ended September 30, 2022.
+The total cash paid for operating leases included in the operating cash flows was \$1.6 million of rent payments for the nine months ended September 30, 2021.
+The weighted-average remaining lease term was 11 years for the corporate office, laboratory space leases, and additional facility as of September 30, 2022.
+The weighted-average discount rate was 9.77% as of September 30, 2022.